Unlocking the Door to Homeownership : How to Qualify for a Mortgage

 3. Debt-to-Income Ratio (DTI)

-Lenders look at a borrower's DTI ratio to determine their ability to manage debt payments alongside their mortgage payments.
-The DTI ratio is a calculation of a borrower's monthly debt payments compared to their monthly income.
-If the ratio is too high, lenders may deny the mortgage or suggest a smaller loan to minimize the borrower's risk of defaulting.
+Lenders assess a borrower's DTI ratio to see if they can handle debt alongside their mortgage payment.
+Calculated as a borrower's monthly debt load about their monthly income, the DTI ratio is Should the percentage be too high, lenders could refuse the mortgage or recommend a lower loan to reduce the borrower's default risk.

 4. Down Payment